mdg/flashnotes/README.md

-# flashtimes
+# flashnotes
-Flash cards for multiplication (and division, kind of)
+Flash cards for musical notes

+This app began life as flashtimes, a multiplication flashcard app.
+That's why there's a lot of arithmetic in the repo history.

 *Psst  looking for a shareable component template?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*